Jordy-03/css-481-final/README.md

 real-time communication between user
 <br><br>
 **Main Problem Addressed:** There doesn't exist a dedicated chatroom application for UWB students to communicate between one another.
-To solve this, we provide a secure and private connection where people may DM with others.
+To solve this, we provide a secure and private connection where people may DM with other students they may not know.

 ## How To Run Webpage
 To run the webpage, complete the following steps: